 - Materials relating to the history of business in Utah County such as photographs, notes, publications, in-house publications, documents, computer disks, newspaper clippings, and related items.

 A. Library Bill of RightsVIII.
-Gifts Policy
+Gifts Guidelines

 The Library subscribes to the Library Bill of Rights of the American Library Association which affirms its belief in the following basic policies: